 Mistake 7: Trying to go to too many places and booking too many activities

-Costa Rica is a small country so when you look at it on a map, you think, “Wow I can go everywhere!”
+Costa Rica is a small country so you probably think that you can visit everywhere.
 Unfortunately, it’s not as quick to get around Costa Rica as people think.

 Though small in size, main destinations are far apart and usually require an entire day dedicated to travel.
 It’s extremely normal to drive 3-6 hours to get from one place to the next.
 We do not recommend staying only 1-2 days in one destination and trying to pack as many places as possible.

 Take a look at this 2 week Costa Rica itinerary we made for my brother.
-We visited 4 destinations over a span of 14 days, allowing us to experience the rain forest, cloud forest, volcano and two different beach towns.
+We visited 4 destinations over a span of 14 days.
+This allowed us to experience the rain forest, cloud forest, volcano and two different beach towns.
 Perfect amount of time in each destination to enjoy it and not feel rushed or burnt out.

 If you need ideas for the best places to visit, here is our list of the top destinations for first time visitors to Costa Rica.

 Also, don’t book TOO many activities and tours.
-We know that many visitors are only here for a week or less but it’s easy to get burnt out when you’re driving for hours every day and then going on full day activities.
+We know that many visitors are only here for a week or less but it’s easy to get burnt out when you’re driving for hours every day, waking up super early and doing full day activities.

 Mistake 8: Not taking into account travel delays